 Canada consists of vast, untouched landscapes, a unique and tolerant blend of cultures and multifaceted history.
 Canada celebrates it’s British and French history while creating our very own distinct culture, which is warm and inviting.
-From the iconic peaks of the Rocky Mountains to world famous wineries of the Okanagan, including some of the most remote regions on earth to cities teaming with action and culture.
-In 2017 Canada celebrates it’s 150th birthday.
+From the iconic peaks of the Rocky Mountains to world famous wineries of the Okanagan, from placid mountain lakes to turbulent ocean surf, from some of the most remote regions on earth to cities teaming with action and culture, Canada defines diversity.
+Canada celebrated its 150th birthday in 2017.

 - Canada officially got its own national flag on February 15, 1965 — almost 100 years after it became a country (in 1867).